nt7nguye/interview/tic-tac-toe/onsite/README.md

 This is a simple implementation of Tic Tac Toe in Python.

-You're expected to implement the `HumanStrategy` class.
+You're expected to implement the `TicTacToeStrategy` class inside `human_strategy.py`.

 Specifically, you're expected to implement the `get_move` method that returns your next move based on the current board state.

 The board is a 3x3 grid, represented as a list of lists `(List[List[Piece]])`.
 Each piece is either `Piece.X`, `Piece.O`, or `Piece.EMPTY`.